 Requests and Pick-Ups

 Submit your gear request far in advance of your trip.
-Requests submitted less 14 days before the requested pick up date will not be granted.
-Adjusted gear requests must be submitted at least 24 hours in advance of a pick-up.
-The use of the gear library is a privilege, not a right.
-Please respect the time of BAWT staff and interns when submitting your request.
+Requests submitted less 14 days before the requested pick up date might not be able to be granted.
+Please update your gear requests at least 24 hours in advance of a pick-up if your numbers change.

 - All requests must be submitted by a BAWT-trained leader